zarazan/invasion/README.md

 ## Possible Improvements

-Error handling for the parsing of the worlds file.
+Additional error handling for the parsing of the worlds file.

 An end-to-end test suite could be added that provides an input file and hooks into the console buffer to examine the output.